 The most prominent theme here is feminism, given that you can’t swing a dead cat in here without bopping a woman who’s rejected her culture’s gender-related values in some way.
 Liriel has many fish-out-of-water moments trying to comprehend Ruathym’s strictly patriarchal society from the perspective of her matriarchal upbringing.
 Dagmar is driven to cooperate with the conspirators because her culture’s restrictive gender roles offer her no opportunity for social advancement, so there’s no healthy outlet for her ambition.
 (The scene where an unwilling Dagmar is packed off to her new husband’s house as part of an arranged marriage is particularly poignant and well-done.)
 But most of all there’s Vestress, a mind flayer who’s developed an independent streak and a sense of gender that runs contrary to the normally communal-minded and genderless illithid society.
 In a sense, she’s the first trans character in the entire Forgotten Realms oeuvre.
 She’s even referred to with female pronouns, despite having no physical attributes for any sort of gender.
 From the perspective of the 2020s, it seems like a quietly revolutionary thing to have written in 1996.

 This novel does a skillful job of bringing up feminist issues in a fantasy world.
 Many bad authors of both genders will make clumsy points about feminism with all the subtlety of a sledgehammer.
 You know what I’m talking about, right?
-The badass action girl who can fight as well as any man, but takes a back seat whenever the male hero is being heroic.
+The badass action girl who can fight as well as any man, and the author never lets you forget it.
 The boorish man who says “You can’t do X because you’re a girl!”, so a girl says “Oh yes I can!” and shows him up.
 Gender-related conflicts reduced to virtuous women versus a blatantly evil patriarchal system.
 Whenever I see these tropes, I usually groan; they’re occasionally used well, but such cases are the exception rather than the rule.
 By contrast, Tangled Webs just shows women in difficult situations that resonate for any female reader — ignored by the men around them, powerless to change their situation, ostracized by their peers — then shows how they deal with them without putting a blinking neon sign overhead that reads “THIS IS THE MESSAGE.”
 Victories against these obstacles, when they occur, are hard-won.
 It feels refreshingly honest and true-to-life.

 Very good!
 I had to stretch to spot the occasional diction that could have used work or narration that I would have worded differently.
 After slogging through so many instances of sloppy writing and editing in 1995 and 1996, this novel is a veritable balm for my nerves.